11100111-hub/prime-matrix-sieve/README.md

 ---

-## 🧠 Mathematical Explanation
+## 🧠 Comprehensive Mathematical Explanation

+The structure of this 9-column grid perfectly maps the properties of modular arithmetic:
+1. **Mod 9 Base:** By setting the grid width to 9, multiples of 3, 6, and 9 align perfectly into vertical columns, preventing them from ever touching the green zones.
-The structure of this 9-column grid perfectly maps the properties of modular arithmetic.
-The vertical step of **$+30$** represents the primorial $\mathbf{2 \times 3 \times 5 = 30}$.
-By cycling every 30 numbers, the grid automatically filters out all multiples of 2, 3, and 5.
+2. **The $+30$ Primorial:** The vertical step of **$+30$** represents $\mathbf{2 \times 3 \times 5 = 30}$, automatically filtering out remaining multiples of 2 and 5 from the green lines.

-Combined with the horizontal shifts ($\pm 6$), this layout flawlessly aligns the remaining potential prime candidates into the green columns, leaving the white areas strictly populated by composite numbers.
+3. **The $+84$ Periodicity:** The predictive factor of $84$ works flawlessly because $84 \equiv 0 \pmod 7$ and $84 \equiv 0 \pmod 6$.
+This preserves the relative modular residue of any surrounding cell when shifting by 84, providing an exact visual radar for where multiples of 7 will terminate potential prime lines.

 ## 🚀 How to Contribute?
 Feel free to open an `Issue` or submit a `Pull Request` if you write a script (Python / JavaScript) that generates this matrix dynamically for numbers greater than 100.